 Three Rivers Community Foundation in southwestern Pennsylvania is the region’s only grantmaker dedicated solely to social change and justice.

-Over the past 20 years, TRCF has distributed over $940,000 to more than 260 progressive groups in the region.
+Over the past 30 years, TRCF has distributed more than $1,300,000 to more than 320 progressive groups in the region.
 With a focus on making grants to smaller organizations doing innovative work to address divisions in society, TRCF actively seeks out those working on the ground floor of change.

 The Consumer Health Coalition instituted the program “Living Together is an Art,” to foster empowerment and learning for people with disabilities, as well as to advance public dialogue via the arts about disability rights.
 In 2010, they received funding to host a cross-disability conference, with sessions on health, advocacy, employment, transitions, and the Americans with Disabilities Act.